 AI-powered product discovery uses data like purchase history and customer preferences to show customers products they would like.
 With AI, you get the right products to the right customers at the right time.
 Showing relevant offerings can increase the overall value per order, boosting your sales numbers.

 Delivering a personalized shopping experience to customers increases customer satisfaction and retention.
-According to McKinsey’s omnichannel personalization research, omnichannel personalization techniques can increase revenue and retention by 10-15%.
+In fact, according to McKinsey’s omnichannel personalization research, omnichannel personalization techniques can increase revenue and retention by 10-15%.
 AI helps you personalize the shopping experience for your users—encouraging them to stick around.

 Inventory management and the way companies store products have been both transformed by AI.
 Fashion retailers can use AI technologies to automate inventory management.
 From auto-tagging clothes to monitoring stock flow—AI speeds things up.

 For example, AI allows you to collect and understand data to identify the elements that lead to sales.
 With machine learning algorithms, you can process data to anticipate your inventory needs.
-This automation saves a lot of time for your team—allowing them to focus on more essential work, like growing your business.
+This automation saves a lot of time for your team.
+It further allows them to focus on more essential work, like growing your business.

 With lots of data on hand, you’re in a better position to identify upcoming trends in your industry.
 Have searches for polka-dot sundresses quadrupled in the past week?
 Are you selling out of round-frame sunglasses faster than you can stock them?
-These insights enable you to predict the next big thing and manage your online store and inventory accordingly.
+These insights enable you to predict the next big thing.
+They also allow you to manage your online store and inventory accordingly.

 These are some of the ways AI is making fashion retail more effective:

-All these tools can be game-changers for fashion retailers, as they level up personalization and the use of data—cutting time and costs spent for repetitive tasks.
+All these tools can be game-changers for fashion retailers.
+Through these, they can level up personalization and the use of data.
+Hence, cutting time and costs spent for repetitive tasks.
 Here are some of the clothing brands currently using AI:

-It doesn’t matter what cut, color, or style—the vast majority of people wear clothes every single day.
+All things considered, the cut, color, or style doesn’t matter.
+The vast majority of people wear clothes every single day.
 Fashion is here for the long run.
 From the manufacturing process to the shopping experience, AI has the power to revolutionize the online clothing retail industry.
-It enables companies to learn and make changes in order to provide the best customer experience possible.
+All in all, it enables companies to learn and make changes in order to provide the best customer experience possible.

 Try ViSenze today to start putting these ecommerce merchandising tips to use and find out how you can leverage AI and machine learning in your online retailing business.